Codeinwp/tweet-old-post/readme.txt

 ### A RSS to Social Media Plugin

-With our Revive Network addon, you can share posts from any RSS feed to Facebook, Twitter, Linkedin, Tumblr, Google My Business or Vkontakte(VK).
+With our Revive Network addon, you can share posts from any RSS feed to Facebook, Twitter, Linkedin, Tumblr, Google My Business, Vkontakte(VK) or Instagram (imported post needs to have an image).

 ---